TripleA-art/Face-recognition-with-LBPH/README.md

 ## Script Files used
 1.`face_train.py` is for the model `trainner.yml`.

-2.`face_detection.py` is for the output file to text the model `trainner.yml` and web cam is used for the test set.
+2.`face_detection.py` is for the output file to text the model `trainner.yml` and web cam is used for the test.

 ## Results